linkedin/rest.li/docs/gradle.md

       ...
     }

-# Underlying Java Classes for Build Integration
+## Underlying Java Classes for Build Integration

 This is provided for reference only.
 A understanding of these classes is not required to use pegasus.
 These classes would be useful primarily if one were deeply integrating pegasus with a build system not already supported by pegasus.

-## Avro Schema Generator
+### Avro Schema Generator

-Generate Avro avsc files from Pegasus Data Model schemas (.pdsc files).
+Generate Avro avsc files from Pegasus Data Model schemas (.pdsc files):

     java [-Dgenerator.resolver.path=<dataSchemaRelativePath>] \
       -cp <CLASSPATH> com.linkedin.data.avro.generator.AvroSchemaGenerator \
       <outputDir> [<inputFileOrDir> ...]

-* dataSchemaRelativePath - Path to .pdsc files. (e.g.  /src/main/pegasus).
+* dataSchemaRelativePath - Path to .pdsc files. (e.g.,  /src/main/pegasus).
-* CLASSPATH - 'com.linkedin.pegasus:data:[CURRENT_VERSION]' AND 'com.linkedin.pegasus:data-avro:[CURRENT_VERSION]' artifacts and all their dependencies.
+* CLASSPATH - `com.linkedin.pegasus:data:[CURRENT_VERSION]` AND `com.linkedin.pegasus:data-avro:[CURRENT_VERSION]` artifacts and all their dependencies.
 * outputDir - output directory for generated avsc files
 * inputFileOrDir - file name of a Pegasus data schema file, a directory containing Pegasus data schema files, or a fully qualified schema name

 Build integration: for builds requiring avro schemas, assembly (creation of jar) should depend on this task

-## Pegasus Data Template Generator
+### Pegasus Data Template Generator

-Generates Java data templates (.java files) from Pegasus Data Model schemas (.pdsc files).
+Generates Java data templates (.java files) from Pegasus Data Model schemas (.pdsc files):

     java [-Dgenerator.resolver.path=<dataSchemaRelativePath>] -cp <CLASSPATH> \
       com.linkedin.pegasus.generator.PegasusDataTemplateGenerator \
       <outputDir> [<inputFileOrDir> ...]

-* dataSchemaRelativePath - Path to .pdsc files. (e.g.  /src/main/pegasus).
+* dataSchemaRelativePath - Path to .pdsc files. (e.g.,  /src/main/pegasus).
-* CLASSPATH - 'com.linkedin.pegasus:generator:[CURRENT_VERSION]' artifact and all it's dependencies.
+* CLASSPATH - `com.linkedin.pegasus:generator:[CURRENT_VERSION]` artifact and all its dependencies.
 * outputDir - output directory for generated java source files
 * inputFileOrDir - file name of a Pegasus data schema file, a directory containing Pegasus data schema files, or a fully qualified schema name

-## Generate Rest Model IDL
+### Generate Rest Model IDL

-Serializes a set of resource models to a RESTspec IDL file.
+Serializes a set of resource models to a RESTspec IDL file:

     java -cp <CLASSPATH> com.linkedin.restli.tools.idlgen.RestLiResourceModelExporterCmdLineApp \
       -outdir <outputDirPath> -sourcepath <sourcePath> -resourcepackages <resourcePackages>

-* CLASSPATH - 'com.linkedin.pegasus:restli-tools:[CURRENT_VERSION]' artifact and all it's dependencies.
-Compiled classes within the java packages referred to by 'resourcePackages'
+* CLASSPATH - `com.linkedin.pegasus:restli-tools:[CURRENT_VERSION]` artifact and all its dependencies.
+Compiled classes within the java packages referred to by `resourcePackages`
 * outputDirPath - Directory in which to output the generated IDL files (default=current working dir)
 * sourcePath - Space-delimited list of directories in which to find resource Java source files
 * resourcePackages - Space-delimited list of packages to scan for resource classes

 Build integration: assembly (creation of jar) should depend on this task.
-This task depends on compilation of classes within the java packages referred to by 'resourcePackages'.
+This task depends on compilation of classes within the java packages referred to by `resourcePackages`.

-## Validate and Publish IDL
+### Validate and Publish IDL

 Copies IDL (.restspec.json) files to client module and check backwards compatibility between pairs of idl (.restspec.json) files.
-The check result messages are categorized.
+The check result messages are categorized:

     java [-Dgenerator.resolver.path=<dataSchemaRelativePath>] -cp CLASSPATH \
       com.linkedin.restli.tools.idlcheck.RestLiResourceModelCompatibilityChecker \
       [--compat OFF|IGNORE|BACKWARDS|EQUIVALENT] [pairs of <prevRestspecPath currRestspecPath>]

 * dataSchemaRelativePath - Path to .pdsc files required by the interface definition (e.g.  /src/main/pegasus).
-* CLASSPATH - 'com.linkedin.pegasus:restli-tools:[CURRENT_VERSION]' artifact and all it's dependencies.
+* CLASSPATH - `com.linkedin.pegasus:restli-tools:[CURRENT_VERSION]` artifact and all it's dependencies.
 * prevRestspecPath -
 * currRestspecPath -

 Build integration: assembly (creation of jar) should depend on this task.
 If compatibility checker passes, all .restspec.json files should be copied from the server module to the module where client bindings are generated.
-This task depends on the 'Generate Rest Model IDL' task.
-A property named 'rest.model.compatibility' should be overridable by the developer (allowing them to set it to 'ignore' or 'backwards') and should default to 'equivalent' if they do not provide it.
+This task depends on the `Generate Rest Model IDL` task.
+A property named `rest.model.compatibility` should be overridable by the developer (allowing them to set it to `ignore` or `backwards`) and should default to 'equivalent' if they do not provide it.

-## Rest Client Generation
+### Rest Client Generation
-Generates Java request builders from Rest.li idl.
+Generates Java request builders from Rest.li idl:

     java [-Dgenerator.resolver.path=<dataSchemaRelativePath>] \
          [-Dgenerator.rest.generate.datatemplates=<true|false>] \